mosip/documentation/docs/README.md

 **Inji** is evolving as a user-centric digital credential stack for all types of credentials and identification solutions.
 It enables:

-* Issuance of Verifiable Credentials both in digital and in physical form

-* Users at the centre of holding and sharing credentials

-* Tools and utilities that help verifying the credential

-* Tools and services that enable Trust and Governance

-**Inji** is a digital credential stack that prioritizes user-centric design, offering a range of credential and identification solutions.
-It enables the following:

 * The issuance of Verifiable Credentials in both digital and physical formats

 * Placing users at the core of credential management and sharing